Marvin Schlachter: Pye/Prelude Records

 In 1974, Pye established an American version of its record label, ATV/Pye Records.
-Schlachter was made president of its operations in March 1976, but the label was not a success, having only one hit, Brotherhood of Man's "Save Your Kisses for Me" peaking moderately at #27 on the Billboard Hot 100 during July.
+Schlachter was made president of its operations in March 1976, but the label was not a success, having only three top-40 hits out of over 80 singles: Brotherhood of Man's "Save Your Kisses for Me", peaking moderately at #27 on the Billboard Hot 100 during July, Sweet Sensation's "Sad Sweet Dreamer", which hit #14 on the same chart a year before, and Johnny Wakelin's "Black Superman (Muhammad Ali)", a tribute to the titular boxer, which hit #21 on that chart in 1975.
 Further issues over financing and artistic direction led to Pye UK closing it down in January 1977.
 Schlachter then started Prelude Records in February 1977, named after one of Pye's acts of the time, Prelude; its initial LP and 45 catalogue series were carried over from the ill-fated Pye label (with the catalogue prefix changed from PYE- to PRL-), along with a number of artists already signed.
 Staff at the burgeoning label included DJ Francois Kevorkian taking up an A&R role and production duties.
 Prelude had a string of disco and dance music hits into the mid-1980s, the label's most prominent acts including France Joli and James 'D-Train' Williams.
 The label was closed in 1986, and its catalog sold to Unidisc.